 Be gentle on yourselves

 It takes time to get used to this kind of news and you may need emotional support while you adjust.
 But don’t despair – all our babies are growing up just fine!
 They may need more support and lots of hospital visits but that doesn’t stop them being just as adorable and mischievous as any other child.
-Have a look at Alfie here.
+Meet Alfie here.

 You are not alone.